Larb As Made By Aria

 - 4 scallions, thinly sliced

-- 1 ½ cups fresh cilantro (60 g), leaves and soft stems, roughly chopped
+- 1 ½ cups fresh cilantro leaves and tender stems (60 g), loosely packed, roughly chopped

-- red cabbage, or green cabbage, for serving
+- red or green cabbage leaf, for serving

 - bean sprout, for serving

-- large pot, with tight-fitting lid and steamer insert
+- Large pot with a tight-fitting lid and steamer insert

 Estimated values based on one serving size.